nearform/commentami/docs/example-auth-and-user-data.md

 ...
 ```

 This will initialize your server with an authentication strategy (`simple`) and scheme (`basic`), and tell `@nearform/commentami-backend-hapi-plugin` to use that strategy for its own routes.
 Moreover, we added the `getUser` function to let the plugin know how to retrieve a user when a request comes in.
-This way, when adding a comment, the `author` field of a comment will be populated with whatever is the value of `user.id`.
+This way, when adding a comment, the `author` field of a comment will be populated with whatever is the value of `user.username`.

 For the strategy to work we need to define the `validate` function.
 For the purpose of this example we will create a `auth.js` file that will contain all functions relative to users management.